Directors

 Executive Chairman

-Rob McLeod has over 25 years of experience in mineral exploration and mining, working for a variety of major and junior mining and exploration companies, primarily in Alaska, B.C., Yukon and Nevada.
-He was President and CEO of IDM Mining Ltd. recently acquired by Ascot Resources Ltd., and prior to that, a founder and VP Exploration of Underworld Resources acquired by Kinross Gold Corporation for $140M after an initial resource estimate of over 1.4 million ounces gold at the White Gold deposit, Yukon.
-Rob is a director of other public companies in the mining industry and an active volunteer, as Chair of AME, and as a director of the Britannia Mine Museum.
+Rob McLeod is a geologist and accomplished Mining Executive with over 30 years of experience in mineral exploration and mining.
+He was worked for a variety of major and junior mining and exploration companies, primarily in Alaska, B.C., Yukon, Nunavut, Ontario and Nevada.
+He was President and CEO of IDM Mining Ltd. recently acquired by Ascot Resources Ltd., and prior to that, a founder and VP Exploration of Underworld Resources acquired by Kinross Gold Corporation.
+Rob is a director of Dolly Varden Silver and advisor for West Red Lake Gold Mines.
+He is an active industry volunteer, as past-Chair of AMEBC and as a director of the Britannia Mine Museum.

 Andrew Bowering